lbeder/slowkey/README.md

 ## Test Vectors

-In order to verify the validity of the Scrypt calculation, you can run the `test` command:
+In order to verify the validity of SlowKey, you can run the `test` command:

 > slowkey test